ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/charts-api/index.md

 | ## Updating Charts Using Partial Options
 |
 | `AgChart` exposes an `updateDelta()` static method to allow partial updates to an existing charts configuration.
-| To assist with state management, the complete applied options state can be retrieve by calling `getOptions()` on the
+| To assist with state management, the complete applied options state can be retrieved by calling `getOptions()` on the
 | chart instance.
 |
 | [[note]]
-| | These APIs should not be normally used with framework wrappers for Angular, React or Vue, as the framework-specific integrated will perform change detection.
-However when using Integrated Charts it
+| | These APIs should not be normally used with framework wrappers for Angular, React or Vue, as the framework will
+| | perform change detection and update the chart automatically after a partial options update.
+However when using
-| | maybe necessary to use Javascript APIs to perform chart updates in Grid callbacks.
+| | Integrated Charts it may be necessary to use Javascript APIs to perform chart updates in Grid callbacks.

 ## API
 Static methods available on the `AgChart` factory class: